ChadJDMoore/ChadJDMoore/README.md

 ## Objective

-My journey in Information Technology has led me to develop a passion for cybersecurity and I am now eager to transition into this field, specifically aiming to become a Security Analyst | Security Engineer | Cloud Security Engineer.
+My journey in Information Technology has led me to develop a passion for cybersecurity and I am now eager to transition into this field, specifically aiming to become a Security Analyst  | Cloud Security Engineer.

 ## Cybersecurity Projects